 Please note that if you are ineligible to claim compensation under this Settlement, you can still bring a separate lawsuit against the individuals or organizations responsible for the abuse that you experienced, including the federal government.

-Schedule K – List of Federal Indian Day Schools
+Schedule K – list of Federal Indian Day Schools

-Q1.
 What if I don’t see the school I attended on the list of eligible schools?

 The list of eligible Federal Indian Day Schools (Schedule K) is final.
 If you attended a school on this list during the years it was run by the Federal government, you were eligible to make a Claim for compensation.

-Q2.
 Is it only the years listed for the schools on Schedule K that are eligible?

 Yes.
 The eligible class periods are the dates for each school on Schedule K only.
 You must have attended one of the eligible schools within the opening and closing or transfer date.

-Q3.
 Do you have a list of which Day School(s) I attended?

-Class Counsel does not have a list of the Federal Indian Day School(s) or Federal Day School(s) that you attended.
 If you are unsure about which school(s) you attended, we encourage you to speak to any family members, old classmates or community workers who may know that information.

-Q4.
 How can I differentiate a federal from a provincial Day School?

-Find a complete list of Federal Indian Day Schools and Federal Day Schools at Schedule K. If your school is not on the list, it is likely a Provincial Day School or another type of institution.
+Find a complete list of Federal Indian Day Schools and Federal Day Schools at Schedule K. If your school is not on the list, it is likely a provincial Day School or another type of institution.

-Q5.
 My Claim Form is missing school information.
 Where can I locate my school records?

 Evidence of school attendance includes school records that you or a family member may already have, including report cards, class photographs, or letters from teachers or a principal.
 Institutional records, such as class lists or administrative documents, are not required.